ttadano/ttadano.github.io/presentations.md

 ## Poster presentations
 ### International

+* T. Tadano and W. A. Saidi, "Phonons transport and structural phase transition in CsPbBr<sub>3</sub> from ﬁrst-principles", 19th International Workshop on Computational Physics and Material Science: Total Energy and Force Methods, Trieste, Italy, Jan.
+9–11, 2019.

+* T. Tadano and W. A. Saidi, "First-Principles Study of Phonon Anharmonicity in CsPbBr<sub>3</sub>", ASIAN-21, Daejeon, ROK, Oct.
+29–31, 2018.

 * T. Tadano and S. Tsuneyuki, “Finite-temperature effects on phonon dispersion and thermal transport in thermoelectric materials:  A first-principles lattice dynamics study”, 15th European Conference on Thermoelectrics (ECT2017), Padua, Italy, Sep.
 25—27, 2017.